jmacost5/cpp-528-fall-2021-group-05/about.md

 ---
 title: About
-subtitle: The humans behind this project
+subtitle: The team behind this project
 team:
   - name: Sean Harrington
     img: ../assets/img/about/SEAN (C) small.jpg